This post is sponsored by ALDI. I am proud to partner with them.

 ALDI is my go-to for finding high-quality food for my family, without breaking the bank.
-This month, I am collaborating with ALDI to share March Madness® menu ideas and 3 tips for healthy eating at sports parties that deliver on flavor, affordability and give a hat tip to mindful eating.
+This month, I am collaborating with ALDI to share March Madness® menu ideas and 3 tips for healthy eating at sports parties that deliver on flavor, affordable prices and give a hat tip to mindful eating.
 That’s a win-win if you ask me.

 Tip #1 - Making “big ticket” food items at home saves money and keeps your overall calories in check.

 Sure it’s easy to order pizza for the big game, but when you make pizza at home, you can save a lot in calories, sodium, and money!
 Grilling pizza (indoors or outdoors) is a really fun way to make your homemade pizza exciting.
-And this Grilled Barbecue Chicken Pizza from ALDI delivers on big flavor!
+And this Grilled Barbecue Chicken Pizza main dish from ALDI delivers on big flavor!

 Tip #2 - Using BIG, bold flavors can be very satisfying without needing huge portions or tons of food options.